Lions Park in Waco, Texas circa Summer 2013

 Education and Experience

-Molly works for a Christian non-profit and previously spent 22 years in the academic world.
-She studied English at Baylor University, Theology at Duke University, and Ethics and Culture at the University of Notre Dame’s Vita Institute.
-She worked on the staff at Baylor’s Truett Seminary, Honors College, and Business School and Duke’s English Department.
-She supported her husband David in his Master of Theological Studies at Duke and his Doctorate in Religion at Baylor.
-She stayed home full or part-time teaching their children for 9 years and volunteers teaching children at church, serving families in need, and coaching kids on the soccer field and basketball court.
+Molly works full-time in a pregnancy health clinic as both the Community Engagement Director and the director of a primary prevention health model program where she and a team of presenters teach holistic relationship education, grades 4-12.
+Previously she spent 22 years in the academic world where she studied English at Baylor University, Theology at Duke University, and Ethics and Culture at the University of Notre Dame’s Vita Institute.
+She also worked on the staff at Baylor’s Truett Seminary, Honors College, and Business School and Duke’s English Department.
+During this time, her husband David earned his Master of Theological Studies at Duke and his Doctorate in Religion at Baylor.
+Molly stayed home full or part-time teaching their children for 9 years and coached hundreds of kids in soccer and basketball.
+She continues to volunteer teaching children in church.

 Molly still loves playing make believe with children.
 One night Molly and her daughter watched Disney’s Freaky Friday where the mother and her daughter magically switch bodies for a day.
 As soon as the movie ended, Molly and her daughter switched bodies, too!